-I love eating giant salads almost daily and I am a firm believer that the dressing I use plays a very important role in how much I enjoy my salad.
+I love eating giant salads almost daily, and I am a firm believer that the dressing I use plays a very important role in how much I enjoy my salad.
 Almost every dressing on the store shelves contains some sort of processed hydrogenated seed oil: soybean oil, cottonseed oil, canola oil (rapeseed oil), and the list goes on and on…Holy omega-6 Batman!

 - 1 package (pastured pork) bacon

-- 1.5 cups balsamic vinegar — where to find
+- 1.5 cups balsamic vinegar

-- Chop up the bacon and cook it over medium heat until crispy and slightly sticking to the pan (the stuck on bits add flavor and texture to the dressing).
+1. Chop up the bacon and cook it over medium heat until crispy and slightly sticking to the pan (the stuck on bits add flavor and texture to the dressing).

-- Take the bacon out of the pan and set aside, assuring that you leave the grease behind in the pan.
+2. Take the bacon out of the pan and set aside, assuring that you leave the grease behind in the pan.

-- Stir until all of the bits have come off the bottom of the pan.
+4. Stir until all of the bits have come off the bottom of the pan.

-- Carefully pour the Balsamic Bacon Vinaigrette into your favorite dressing bottle and enjoy!
+5. Carefully pour the Balsamic Bacon Vinaigrette into your favorite dressing bottle and enjoy!

-- Sometimes I add some rosemary, garlic, or even a little cayenne to spice it up a little.
+6. Sometimes, I add some rosemary, garlic, or even a little cayenne to spice it up a little.

-- Plan to use your Balsamic Bacon Vinaigrette soon after making it (within the hour), because the bacon fat solidifies as it cools.
+8. Plan to use your Balsamic Bacon Vinaigrette soon after making it (within the hour), because the bacon fat solidifies as it cools.
 If you plan to use it later, simply warm it up by placing the dressing bottle in a warm water bath.
 Voila!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.